omahacodeschool/bk-omawho/README.md

 ## Features

 - Sign up and add your face
+- Look up other users through the search bar by name, business, or username, or filter by category
 - Add images to your profile displaying your work
 - Submit and RVSP to events
 - Play the name game to learn more about people in the community